jotnguyen/Lafferty.co-v2/content/blog/How to develop healthy remote working habits.md

 I eat out less now that I have the time and energy to cook at home.

-Setting up my work enviornment, which took me months to get around to doing, helped separate work from my personal life.
+Setting up my work environment, which took me months to get around to doing, helped separate work from my personal life.